Alfresco/docs-alfresco/intelligence-services/latest/using/index.md

         See [Custom AI rendition definitions]({% link intelligence-services/latest/config/comprehend.md %}#custom-ai-rendition-definitions) for configured renditions.

-    3. For custom metadata extraction (using Textract), request a rendition and add a custom AI aspects.
+    3. For custom metadata extraction (using Textract), request a rendition and add custom AI aspects.
 For example:

-        * Request AI renditions: `aiTextract`
+        * Request AI rendition: `aiTextract`
         * Add aspect: `AI Text Lines`
         * Add aspect: `Applicant Info`
         * Add aspect: `w9form`

         See [Custom AI content model (Textract)]({% link intelligence-services/latest/config/textract.md %}#custom-ai-content-model) for configured aspects.

+    4. For speech to text extraction (using Transcribe), request renditions and add a custom AI aspect.
+For example:

+        * Request AI rendition: `aiSpeechToText`
+        * Request AI rendition: `webvtt`
+        * Add aspect: `AI Transcript`

     > **Note:** The new input field for the `Request AI renditions` action adds the ability to request custom renditions as comma separated rendition names.
 When left blank, the three default renditions are requested - (i.e. `aiFeatures`, `aiLabels`, and `aiTextract`).
 This allows you to configure a rule using various combinations, such as: